ava-labs/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 sudo systemctl status grafana-server
 ```

 which should again show grafana as `active`.
-Grafana should now be available at `http://your-node-host-ip:3000/` from your browser.
-Log in with username: admin, password: admin, and you will be prompted to set up a new, secure password.
-Do that.
+Grafana should now be available at
+`http://your-node-host-ip:3000/` from your browser.
+Log in with username: admin,
+password: admin, and you will be prompted to set up a new, secure password.
+Do
+that.

 :::warning

-You may need to do `sudo ufw allow 3000/tcp` if the firewall is on, and/or adjust the cloud instance settings to allow connections to port 3000.
-If on public internet, make sure to only allow your IP to connect!
+You may need to do `sudo ufw allow 3000/tcp` if the firewall is on, and/or
+adjust the cloud instance settings to allow connections to port 3000.
+If on
+public internet, make sure to only allow your IP to connect!

 :::

 Prometheus and Grafana are now installed, we're ready for the next step.

 ## Step 3: Set up node_exporter <a id="exporter"></a>

-In addition to metrics from AvalancheGo, let’s set up monitoring of the machine itself, so we can check CPU, memory, network and disk usage and be aware of any anomalies.
-For that, we will use node_exporter, a Prometheus plugin.
+In addition to metrics from AvalancheGo, let’s set up monitoring of the machine
+itself, so we can check CPU, memory, network and disk usage and be aware of any
+anomalies.
+For that, we will use `node_exporter`, a Prometheus plugin.

 Run the script to execute the third step: